JanHerca/urantiapedia/output/wikijs/en/article/Earlene_Green/Were_All_Connected.md

 </figure>

 Now we have the reason to willingly participate in this grand experiment.
 My experience is that when you search for God, you find yourself; and when you find God, you have found everything.
 Experience is obtained during the process.
 The use of one's intelligent mind determines if the process is joyful or otherwise.
-“It is not so much what you learn in this first life; it is the experience of living this life that is important.” ([UB 39:4.13](/en/The_Urantia_Book/39#p4_13)) A dictionary definition says experience is direct participation in events; something personally encountered, undergone, or lived through.
+“It is not so much what you learn in this first life; it is the experience of living this life that is important.” (<a id="a40_433"></a>[UB 39:4.13](/en/The_Urantia_Book/39#p4_13)) A dictionary definition says experience is direct participation in events; something personally encountered, undergone, or lived through.

 Each of us, by our own free will and with the help of our Thought Adjuster, has determined the role we are playing in this unfolding drama of the Family of Man.
 In the whole scheme of things, our time in this drama is no more than a dash — as seen in print.
 This dash can be viewed as a minus sign or add a vertical dash through it and see it as a plus sign.

 We do make mistakes, mostly of the tongue, and most of the time have the opportunity to make amends or try again.
 An Old Testament saying goes like this: “He who guards his mouth saves his life.”
-An admonishment in _The Urantia Book_ quotes Jesus, “The human tongue is a member which few men can tame....” ([UB 146:2.13](/en/The_Urantia_Book/146#p2_13))
+An admonishment in _The Urantia Book_ quotes Jesus, “The human tongue is a member which few men can tame....” (<a id="a44_307"></a>[UB 146:2.13](/en/The_Urantia_Book/146#p2_13))

 Let me tell you a story about an old preacher who decided to sell his magnificent riding horse.
 There was Bob who loved horses and had always admired the preacher's horse and wanted to buy it.
 The preacher said to Bob: “Now hold on a minute before you make a decision; this horse only understands spiritual talk.
 To get him to go you say, ‘Praise the Lord.’
 To get him to stop you say, ‘Hallelujah.’”
 So Bob said, “I think first I'd better try this horse.”
 Bob mounted the horse easy like and gingerly said to the horse, “Praise the Lord.”
 The horse took off on a slow trot.
 Bob felt good in the saddle so he said more confidently to the horse, “Praise the Lord!”
 And the horse took off in a gallop.
 Bob and the horse were moving comfortably across the countryside when Bob noticed the end of a cliff just ahead and his mind, somewhat slowly, found the word he was to say, “Hallelujah!”
 And the horse stopped just eight inches from the edge of the cliff.
 Bob slumped.
 Relieved, he took his finger and wiping the sweat from his brow, he said: “Whew, praise the Lord!”